kschuetz/collection-views/README.md

 If you simply prefer to work with `Vector`s or `Set`s and not think about non-emptiness or immutability, you should be able to do so.
 For example, since `NonEmptyVector<A>`, `ImmutableVector<A>`, and `ImmutableNonEmptyVector<A>` are all subtypes of `Vector<A>`, you can use them anywhere a `Vector<A>` is called for.

-## Provide transformations, but only if they don't violate other principles
+## Provide transformations if they don't violate other principles

-Although methods for updating and adding to collections are not available, some transformations  can be performed without violating other design principles (e.g. don't make copies).
+Although updating and adding to collections is not supported, some transformations can be performed without violating other design principles (e.g. don't make copies).
 Those that can be done so with low overhead should be provided.

-Examples include `fmap`, `take`, `drop`, and `slice` on `Vector`s.
+Examples include `fmap`, `take`, `drop`, `slice`, and `reverse` on `Vector`s.
 Each of these transforms a view of a collection without making copies, or violating any guarantees.

 The views yielded by these transformation are new, independent views, and do not affect the original.